 Here’s a list of zine and DIY events coming up in the UK.
-If you’d like to see which ones we’ll be attending or involved with, have a look at our Events and Fairs page.

 If you’re hosting or know of an event we should feature here, please contact us and we’ll add it!

 Did you find this resource useful?
 Please consider sending a tip via Ko-Fi!

 Zine writers Tali Soares and Fliss Collier curate this exhibition, gathering zines from Milton Keynes and surrounds to Belgium, Brazil and beyond.
 SW Zines presents a zine library for the public to browse on the theme of “making art in small towns”.
 The exhibition explores the different work of artists who have grown up or lived in small towns including written statements from zine creators about their experiences.
 Zines are a form of self-publishing – the artist creates at home,…Find out more »

 Agency : Make your Mark is a participatory zine-making project created throughout the summer at Arnolfini, conceived and facilitated by artist Rachael House.
 Agency : Make your Mark talks about how we survive, and pass on ideas of how to make things better, for ourselves, other people and the planet.
 In tiny ways - or thinking on a BIG scale.
 "It’s important to remember that we have some agency in the world, and that our actions have consequences".
 In 2016, in times…Find out more »

 Sunny Days Are Here Again, an exhibition of Irish Fanzines compiled by CIRCA ‘91 in conjunction with the Forgotten Zine Archive and Loserdom.
 The exhibition features examples of fanzines from all over Ireland dating from 1970s to the present day with a focus on publications produced in Cork during the late 1980s and early 1990s.Find out more »